Machine Learning and Artificial Intelligence are speeding up the development of new crop varieties to adapt to climate change — to sustain heat!

 A new Science Declaration on Climate Change Adaptation has been also launched in conjunction with the summit, a lesson learned from the fight against Covid19.
 Science’s role is critical as it is helping now to fight this horrible pandemic and in the recovery transition.
 In the not so far past, science helped to successfully stop the ozone layer depletion, by implementing the 1987 Montreal Protocol to reduce the use of the man-made chlorofluorocarbons (CFCs).
 To quote:

 “Science was helpful in showing the path, diplomats and countries and industry were incredibly able in charting a pathway out of these molecules (CFCs), and now we’ve actually seen the planet starting to get better.
 It’s a wonderful thing”, Susan Solomon & Jennifer Chu (MIT 2016).

 Adaptation in agriculture — ML/AI to search for adaptive traits (non-modified genes) in crops to help speed up food production

-Among the UN 17 Sustainable Development Goals (SDGs) is achieving food security and improved nutrition within a sustainability perspective, by the year 2030.
+One of the UN 17 Sustainable Development Goals (SDGs) is achieve food security and improved nutrition within a sustainability perspective, by the year 2030.
 These SDGs succeeding the previous UN Millennium Development Goals are all interconnected.
 Interestingly it is the food that connects them all as per the embedded model by the Stockholm Resilience Center.

 Changing climate conditions